SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders With Losses On Their Investment In Outlook Therapeutics, Inc. Of Class Action Lawsuit And U...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-22, 2023 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Outlook Therapeutics, Inc. (“Outlook” or the“Company”) (NASDAQ: OTLK) and certain officers.
-The class action, filed in the United States District Court for the District of New Jersey, and docketed under 23-cv-21862, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired Outlook securities between December 29, 2022 and August 29, 2023, both dates inclusive (the“Class Period”), seeking to recover damages caused by Defendants' violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (“Exchange Act”) and Rule 10b-5 promulgated thereunder, against the Company and certain of its top officials.
+(MENAFN- PR Newswire) NEW YORK, Dec.
+28, 2023 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Outlook Therapeutics, Inc. ("Outlook" or the "Company") (NASDAQ: OTLK ) and certain officers.

+The class action, filed in the United States District Court for the District of New Jersey, and docketed under 23-cv-21862, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired Outlook securities between December 29, 2022 and August 29, 2023, both dates inclusive (the "Class Period"), seeking to recover damages caused by Defendants' violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 ("Exchange Act") and Rule 10b-5 promulgated thereunder, against the Company and certain of its top officials.

 [Click here for information about joining the class action]